 Climate change adaptation

 Few international projects directly address the effects of climate change.
-Nonetheless efforts exist, such as the “Building adaptive capacity and resilience to climate change” project (2013-2017), which is cofounded by UNEP and the Least Developed Countries Fund (LDCF).
-The program aims at strengthening institutional capacity and building sustainable water infrastructure, as well as hydrological data collection to support risks mitigation in the water sector (UNFCCC).
+Nonetheless efforts exist, such as the “Building adaptive capacity and resilience to climate change” project (2013-2017), which was cofounded by the UN Environment Programme (UNEP) and the Least Developed Countries Fund (LDCF).
+The program aimed at strengthening institutional capacity and building sustainable water infrastructure, as well as hydrological data collection to support risks mitigation in the water sector (UNFCCC).

-Another major program was conducted by United Nation Development Program (UNDP), building government capacity to integrate risk and impact assessments into development plans at the local level in four provinces.
+Another major program was conducted by the UN Development Programme (UNDP), building government capacity to integrate risk and impact assessments into development plans at the local level in four provinces.
 It further trained locals in disaster response and promoted climate-resilient crops among other measures.
-The project was cofounded by the Asian Development Bank among others (UNDP 2016).
+The project was cofounded by the Asian Development Bank, among others (UNDP, 2016).

 Resilience to climate change is further strengthened by national programmes like the NSP and the Irrigation and Restoration Development Project, which build institutional capacity for disaster response and support flood and drought control through the rehabilitation of weirs, reservoirs and channels.
-Yet, lacking capacity and expertise still make it difficult to implement those plans (Heinrich Boell Stiftung, 2016).
+Yet, the lack of capacity and expertise still makes it difficult to implement these plans (Heinrich Boell Stiftung, 2016).